carlos8f/node-middler/README.md

 embedded in an existing http server or even an existing middleware chain.
 Also provided is [express](https://github.com/visionmedia/express)-like routing and [union](https://github.com/flatiron/union) compatibility.
-Best of all, the code is readable, compact, tested, benchmarked, MIT-licensed, and dependency-free.
+Best of all, the code is readable, compact, tested, benchmarked, and MIT-licensed.

 Enjoy!